oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 Notes:

-*   For this architecture to work we need to submit a patch to quantum that in case the layer 2 driver does not return a device name the dhcp server won't be started.
+*   For this architecture to work we need to submit a patch to quantum that in case the interface driver does not return a device name the dhcp server won't be started.
+    -   There is a better plan upstream in Quantum to have DHCP Agent level filtering, need to follow that.
 *   The oVirt plugin is not planned to have a dedicated DB but use the existing oVirt API for querying and setting information from/to the DB.